bucs110a0spring22/ch-5-lab-mayaanand/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- Creates a dart board, throws darts and plays a game between two players.
-Uses monte carlo to make the process more efficient.
+ This code is now object oriented and can now have multiple customizable players play a dart game.
+Each player also has a skill level 1-10 and now have a target to try and hit.
+Finally, a new game mode provides points that show how far away from the center it lands.

 ## GRACE DAYS
-Grace days used for this assignment: 1
+Grace days used for this assignment: 0

 Grace days remaining: 4/5